Longmire (TV series): Home media

 The first season of Longmire was released on May 28, 2013.
 It featured a documentary about filming in New Mexico, when the setting is in Wyoming, a gallery of photographic stills, and some unaired scenes.
 The second season was released on May 13, 2014.
 The three-disc set included an extended directors' cut version of the seventh episode, "Sound and Fury", as well as the season finale, "Bad Medicine".
 A bonus featurette, "Testing Courage: The Storm Defines the Man", was also included.
 The third season, including a bonus featurette, "The Ghost in the Storm", was released on March 3, 2015.
 The first three seasons were added to Netflix in the United States in June 2015.
 The fourth season was released on September 16, 2016, in a three-disc, 10-episode set.
 The Blu-ray releases of the series were handled by the Warner Archive Collection.
-A 21-disc Blu-ray set titled Longmire: The Complete Series will release on February 14, 2023 from Warner Bros.
+A 21-disc Blu-ray set titled Longmire: The Complete Series was released on February 14, 2023 from Warner Bros.